tytydraco/yessleep/out/For_5_years_I_played_a_game_of_chess_against_a_God_and_he_lost.md

 The man laughed erratically as he stood up, and the onlookers became increasingly concerned as I sobbed profusely.

 The mysterious stranger disappeared into the crowd, but I still fear that he may return.
-Wait for me to rebuild my life, then return for another game of chess.
+He may wait for me to rebuild my life, before suggesting another game of chess.
 And he was right.
 What would I be able to do in such a situation?
 There is no stopping a game with Cato.

 Not until it [ends](https://www.reddit.com/r/dominiceagle).